 For more information on Indigenous housing, see:

 ABS (Australian Bureau of Statistics) 2016.
 National Aboriginal and Torres Strait Islander Social Survey, 2014–15.
-ABS cat. no. 4714.0.
-Canberra: ABS.
+Cat no. 4714.0.
+Canberra: AIHW.
+Viewed 2 August 2021.

-AIHW 2019a.
+AIHW (Australian Institute of Health and Welfare) 2019a.
 Aboriginal and Torres Strait Islander people: a focus report on housing and homelessness.
-Cat no. HOU 301.
+Cat. no. HOU 301.
 Canberra: AIHW.
+Viewed 2 August 2021.